Yahyaabbakar92/100DaysOfCode/log.md

 **Thoughts:** I still have a long way to go when solving problems for a project.
 Nevertheless, I'll keep grinding.

 **Link to work:** [Rock Paper Scissors project TOP] (https://github.com/Yahyaabbakar92/rock_paper_scisors_project)

+### Day 13: February 7, 2022

+**Today's Progress:** I continued on the TOP curriculum and read upon loops and arrays and also did a few exercises from the resources provided by TOP

+**Thoughts:** I may have rushed through the Labels for break/continue on javascript.info and have to revisit it in the future, but I understand the loop types and how arrays work

+**Link to work:** [Fundamentals Part 4: Loops and Arrays] (https://github.com/Yahyaabbakar92/top_fundamentals_part4)